Huuuuuugo/backup-tool/README.md

 ```console
 python backup.py list [index]
 ```
-The only argument here is an optional `index`, this referes to the **index of the file whose history you want to see**.
-If this argument is omitted, a **full list of tracked files and their indexes** is showed instead.
+The only argument here is an optional `index`, this referes to the **backup index of the tracked file whose history you want to see**.
+If this argument is omitted, a **full list of tracked files and their indexes** is shown instead.

 > [!TIP]
 > #### Example